We Put Families Back Together Again!

 The staff of the adolescent unit understands both adolescents and the disease of addiction.
 Patients are asked to adopt a structured day of education, group counseling, recreation and exposure to 12-step programs.
 While there is often initial resistance to structure, patients gradually are attracted to the benefits attested to in daily groups – a letting go of shame and guilt, a new and different kind of energy to move forward, meaningful relationships built in trust and mutual sharing.

 Addiction splinters relationships.
 As drug taking becomes foremost in the addict’s thoughts or behavior, the adolescent usually becomes a stranger to parents.
 Parents often believe at some level that they must have done something wrong for their child to have become so isolated from them and other meaningful friends and family.

 It is critical that parents understand the disease of addiction and its progression.
 For this reason we require at least one parent to attend family week.
 In addition, there are education sessions two times a week and a communication workshop on Saturday following visiting hours.

 A local school district provides tutoring for patients during their stay.
 The tutor oversees the adolescents continuing involvement in class work from their schools.
 The tutor will also coordinate with the adolescents schools to provide a smooth transition back into their grade level.

 Returning to daily life after treatment is precarious for any addict without a solid plan to stay in recovery.
 It is imperative for adolescents to have a structured routine that includes solid support for the new behaviors learned in treatment.
-We believe in the process of continuing care so strongly that we provide adolescents completing treatment with twice weekly groups for as long as is medically necessary.
+We believe in the process of continuing care so strongly that we have twice weekly groups available for as long as medically necessary to adolescents who complete primary treatment.
 Meaningful involvement in a 12-step program provides another piece of an armament to protect against relapse.
-NEXT

 Contact us now at Lakeside-Milam Recovery Centers for FREE Drug & Alcohol evaluations…